Chapter 24 BWV 139 Wohl dem, der sich auf seinen Gott

 The second movement, an aria for tenor, presents us with some problems because it has not survived complete; one of the two obbligato parts is missing.
 Various attempts have been made to reconstruct it and different directors have created their own solutions.
 Performances will generally utilize two violins or one violin and an oboe d ‘amore above the continuo line.
 The overall structure is, nevertheless quite clear, a simple ritornello/da capo aria.

 The declamation of the tenor melody is noteworthy.
 No real knowledge of German is required in order to receive the message of the opening words Gott ist mein Freund—-God is my friend.
 This simple but clear and direct statement, first heard in the surviving violin line, is repeated several times in the course of the movement.
 It is probable that the number of times it would have been heard in the complete movement was itself symbolic, but this is impossible to determine because of the incomplete transmission.

 Gott ist mein Freund

-But much as the enemy may rage, attack and ridicule me, I remain safe and unharmed simply because God is my friend----Bach's simple and frequent declamation of these words ensures that they remain ringing in the mind after all else is forgotten.
-The very busy nature of the other three contrapuntal lines frames this simple pious assertion and allows it to shine through with a humble simplicity.
+But much as the enemy may rage, attack and ridicule me, I remain safe and unharmed simply because God is my friend—-Bach’s simple and frequent declamation of these words ensures that they remain ringing in the mind after all else is forgotten.
+The very busy nature of the other three contrapuntal lines frames this simple pious assertion and allows it to shine through the complexities of life with a humble simplicity.

 The alto recitative informs us that whilst the Saviour has sent forth his flock to face the fury of the wolf, nevertheless his wise words protect us all.
 But Bach avoids the obvious images of snarling wolves and evil hordes.
 Perhaps time was pressing, although as we have discovered, whatever the circumstances, Bach was not a man to cut corners.